FHICT-S-Siem/S3-SiemLucassen-HAP/cultural-diffrences.md

 Most dutch people love sports such as voetball(soccer) and love to ride their bike to their office or college.

 ## How would you act in the future when you know that you need to communicate or collaborate with a person from another culture?
-When I meet new people I would slowly work my way into their background and be interested but not too exaggerated and ask questions general questions, so we could get comfortable to work/talk with eachother. <br>
+When I meet new people I would slowly work my way into their background and be interested but not too exaggerated and ask general questions, so we could get comfortable to work/talk with eachother. <br>
 I will often ask these general questions whilst on a school-break, sometimes we can relate to one other and that makes the process of adapting to their culture much easier.

 ## What did I do to improve the group communications with respect to cultural differences?